Hydrological Sciences Journal (HSJ)

 - hydrological aspects of the use and management of water resources and their change under the influence of human activity

+The HSJ Digest is our bi-monthly synopsis of the latest news from Hydrological Sciences Journal.
+Find links to all the articles published in the latest issues of the Journal, together with the Editors’ choice of featured articles and various other news and noteworthy items.
 Online access to papers in the two most recent volumes of HSJ is by library/personal subscription; all earlier volumes are available open access.
-The latest articles including accepted author versions are published online prior to being assigned to an issue and may be cited using the doi.
+The latest articles including accepted author versions are published online prior to being assigned to an issue and may be cited using the DOI.

 ![]() |